Skip to content

 1. Job Completion Check

 A scheduled backup job, ETL pipeline, or report generation task runs every night.
-After success, it sends a heartbeat to AlertOps.
-If no heartbeat is received, AlertOps assumes the job failed or never ran, triggering an alert.
+After success, it sends a heartbeat.
+If none is received, AlertOps assumes the job failed or never ran and triggers an alert.
+Works well for SQL Server Agent jobs, cron jobs, RMM scripts, and Power Automate flows.
+Use Analytics to review each job’s uptime history and spot chronically flaky jobs.

 2. Batch Job or Data Pipeline Hand-off